BerserkerDotNet/blog/_posts/2018-03-24-script-capture-tag-helper.markdown

 #### Where can I get it
 The complete implementation is available on the [ScriptCaptureTagHelper GitHub][11] page.
 Also, there is a [ScriptCaptureTagHelper][12] NuGet package available for download.
 Complete implementation has more features then just capturing single script block.
-IT allows capture of multiple blocks under ther same ID with ordering and preserves attributes, which makes possible to capture script reference tag.
+It allows capture of multiple blocks under ther same ID with ordering and preserves attributes, which makes possible to capture script reference tag.

 Happy coding :)